How to Correctly Roll a Kayak

 Types of Kayak Rolls

-Now that you know the benefit of learning to roll a Las Vegas kayak, it’s time to learn the types of kayak rolls that you might use.
+Now that you know the benefit of learning to roll a Las Vegas kayak, it’s time to learn the types of kayak rolls you might use.
 There are four main types of kayak rolls, including:

-• C to C Roll
+- C to C Roll

-• Screw Roll
+- Screw Roll

-• Reverse Sweep
+- Reverse Sweep

-• Hand Roll
+- Hand Roll

 The C to C roll is one of the most commonly used rolls among whitewater kayakers.
 The C to C roll gets its name from the arc-shaped paths that the paddles make during the roll.
-Although this roll is generally preferred by kayakers who are boating in fast-moving water, it is easy to learn and practice, which also makes it a good roll for beginners to learn.
+Although this roll is generally preferred by kayakers boating in fast-moving water, it is easy to learn and practice, making it a good roll for beginners to learn.
 The C to C roll is a fast roll that is one of the more reliable types of rolls used in rough water or on large bodies of water where there may also be wind and choppy waves.
-The C to C roll can also be performed in tight spaces, which is ideal if you are kayaking through a narrow section of a river.
+The C to C roll can also be performed in tight spaces, ideal for kayaking through a narrow section of a river.
 To perform this roll, you will want to start with the paddle right beside the kayak.
 Hold your paddle with both hands just above the water’s surface so that the front blade is flat near the surface.
 If you have a concave paddle, the concave curved side should face up.
 Next, tuck your head so that your chin lies against your chest and lean in the direction that you are holding the paddle.
 Turn your body towards the paddle and lean until you rotate into the water.
 Then, swing the paddle 90 degrees towards the kayak, keeping the paddle near the surface as you roll.
 You should do a hip snap to complete the roll and right the boat.

 One of the most frequently used rolls among novice and experienced kayakers alike is the Screw roll, which is also called the Sweep roll.
 This is one of the most common and popular kayak rolls to learn.
 It is a popular choice among beginners because it is easy to learn.
 The Screw roll is slightly more challenging to learn than the C to C roll, so you may want to have at least some kayaking experience under your belt first before you start to learn the Screw roll.
 While the C to C roll is ideal for narrow and choppy waters, the opposite is true for the Screw roll.
 The best place to learn (and use) the Screw roll is open, calm, and flat waters.
 To perform the Screw roll, you’ll want to make a quick sweeping stroke from the front of the kayak to the boat after the boat has rolled.
 When you reach the midway point of the Screw roll, you should use the stability and momentum of the paddle to bring your body back up towards the surface of the water.
 As with the C to C roll, you will use the hip snap to complete the roll and return to an upright position.